OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 ### 1. Developer Creates Merge Request/Commit

 When a developer works on a feature or bug fix, they create a new branch in the GitLab repository.
-They then make changes to the code and create a Merge Request (MR) for code review.
+Then, they make changes to the code and create a Merge Request (MR) for code review.

 Developers may also make commits to branches that are covered by the `rules` as described in the CI pipeline.